scto/kotlin-lsps/README.md

 ### Implemented features
 - ✅ Real time diagnostics: working for this codebase
 - ✅ Hover: fully working
-- 🚧 Go to definition: working except for kotlin binary dependencies (considering using the background index for this if we cannot make it work), it would also be nice to use a decompiler to jump into .class files (the analysis api provides `KotlinClassFileDecompiler` for kotlin .class files, fernflower may be used for java .class files)
+- 🚧 Go to definition: working, needs research on how to decompile java .class files
 - 🚧 Build system integration: there is support for
     * Gradle projects (single and multi module)
     * Single module Android projects (uses debug variant and does not handle source set merging yet)